Sept 17, 2229

 The SWAT team poured into the room.
 Cowering in fear in a corner, a family of a mother and three children screamed, tears running down their faces.

 The mother stretched out her arm.
-She held a smartphone out for the SWAT team to see.
+She held a rectangular PAD out for the SWAT team to see its screen.

 That evening, humans and Chrysomallus played a ball game in the street.
 The area was far from skyscrapers but covered with identical apartment buildings for miles.
 Rickety foldable old tables with some food and drinks stood on the sidewalk.

 Speeding down each direction of the street in pickup trucks, the G.E members raised their weapons and opened fire on the small crowd of partygoers.